Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Cellular Biology/Nucleus.md

 ---
 tags:
   - Cegep1
+  - Biology
 date: 2024-09-04T09:51:25
 ---

 # Nucleus

-[[Organelle]] that contains most of the genes
+Membrane-bound [[organelle]] that contains most of the genes

-Membrane, called **nuclear envelope**, contains pores to allow large molecules to pass through Nuclear lamina: network of structural proteins on the inner side of the nuclear envelope
+Site of DNA replication
+Site of mRNA synthesis through **transcription**

 Nucleolus: site of synthesis of rRNA